IlliniHyperloopComputing/Pod/CentralComputing/tests/README.md

 2. Every type of safety critical error will be tested in every different software state to verify behavior

 ### Error Generation Unit Tests (Sensor Data Errors)
-Test that `Sensor Data Errors` generate the appropriate internal error when conditions are met
+  _Test that `Sensor Data Errors` generate the appropriate internal error when conditions are met._

 1. For brevity, please see a list of `Sensor Data Errors` on the State Diagram
 2. Every type of sensor data error will be tested in every different software state to verify behavior